 - 3-4 oz Hot Water

 - 3 Tablespoons Tapioca Pearls, optional

 If using a Vietnamese drip coffee maker or filter, add 2 tablespoons of coarsely ground coffee.
 Tighten or screw (not too tight) the round smaller filter on top of the coffee grounds.

-Add 1 to 2 tablespoons of condensed Milk or to taste into a cup.
+Add 1 to 2 tablespoons of condensed milk (or to taste) into a cup.
 Place the coffee filter with the coffee grounds on top.
-See photo above on how to position the coffee maker.
+See the photo above on how to position the coffee maker.
 Initially, pour about 1 tablespoon of hot water into the filter.
 Wait for about 30 seconds to 1 minute.
 This would allow the coffee to expand a bit and your coffee won't drip too fast.
 Pour the rest of the water slowly.
 Cover.
 Wait until the dripping has stopped about 3-4 minutes more or less.

 When done remove the filter from the cup.
 Stir to dissolve milk into the coffee.
 Add ice and tapioca pearls, if desired.
 Stir again.
-If you just want plain hot coffee leave out the ice and add extra hot water (the amount depends on how strong you wish your coffee to be).
+If you just want plain hot coffee, leave out the ice and add extra hot water (the amount depends on how strong you wish your coffee to be).
 Enjoy.